pandorabots-admin/docs/pages/social-messaging.md

 Twilio, Viber, and WeChat do not render tappable buttons but displays the action types as text, so postbacks do not work if you are using a different value than the text.

 #### Reply ####

-Same limitations as Buttons, except social messaging channels support a maximum of 11 replies, and PB chat widget can support more than 11 replies.
+* Same limitations as Buttons, except social messaging channels support a maximum of 11 replies,
+* PB chat widget can support more than 11 replies.

-Unlike Buttons, Viber does support tappable suggested replies.
+* Unlike Buttons, Viber does support tappable suggested replies.

 #### Carousel ####

-Social messaging channels support a maximum of 10 cards in a carousel except Viber which has a 6 item limit.
+* Social messaging channels support a maximum of 10 cards in a carousel except Viber which has a 6 item limit.
-PB Chat Widget can support more than 10 cards in a carousel Telegram does not support a horizontal carousel with swipeable cards Twilio, WeChat supports only vertical display text of the carousel titles and does not support tappable buttons.
+* PB Chat Widget can support more than 10 cards in a carousel
+* Telegram does not support a horizontal carousel with swipeable cards
+* Twilio, WeChat supports only vertical display text of the carousel titles and does not support tappable buttons.

 #### Video ###

-All social messaging channels do not support embeddable videos, but will display video URL as a downloadable link PB chat widget supports embeddable videos
+* All social messaging channels do not support embeddable videos, but will display video URL as a downloadable link
+* PB chat widget supports embeddable videos

 #### Delay ####

-Some, but not all, social messaging channels provide a visual indicator of a delay, such as "typing…"
+* Some, but not all, social messaging channels provide a visual indicator of a delay, such as "typing…"

-PB chat widget displays a visual indicator (animated dots) during the time delay
+* PB chat widget displays a visual indicator (animated dots) during the time delay

 </div>